stevana/pipelining-with-disruptor/README.md

 To summarise, while there are many streaming libraries there seem to be few (if any, at least that I know of) that tick all of the following boxes:

-  1. doing parallel processing (or if so, they don't do it deterministically or without copying data nor sharding)
-  2. distributed, can seamlessly scale from single to multiple computers
-    + replication
-    + leader election
-  3. observability
+  1. Parallel processing:
+    - in a determinate way;
+    - faning out and sharding without copying data (when run on a single computer).
+  2. Potentially distributed over multiple computers, without the need to change the code of the pipeline;
+  3. Observable, to ease debugging and performance analysis;
-  4. declarative high-level way of expressing stream processing networks
+  4. Declarative high-level way of expressing stream processing networks (i.e. the pipeline);
-  5. elastic
-  6. Good deploy, upgrade, rescale story.
+  5. Good deploy, upgrade, rescale story;
+  6. Elastic, i.e. ability to rescale automatically to meet the load.

+I think we need all of the above in order to build Barbara's "substrate for distributed systems".

 ## Plan